The Fujifilm X-Pro3 – Engaging in something different

 The button and wheel layout

-This has now been sacrificed in order to serve an ideology of simplification, which is not necessary or useful in this case – just my 2 cents.
-Of course, I can (and will) adapt here, but why do I have to do this without any obvious need?
-The fact that almost all buttons are now individually configurable eases the situation a little, but nevertheless: I would have welcomed one or two FN buttons more.
+This has now been sacrificed to an ideology of simplification which, at least at the beginning, I found neither good nor useful.
+Of course, I can (and will) adapt here, but I did not understand why I had to do this without any obvious need?
+The fact that almost all buttons are now individually configurable eases the situation a little.
+Nevertheless, my first thought was: I would have welcomed one or two FN buttons more.
 Especially because the firmware offers more possibilities than ever before.
 That contradicts itself somehow.

 To get the curve back to positive: The buttons and wheels as such were improved in detail.
 The wheels have a far better grip now, the compensation wheel is better protected against accidental adjustment and the buttons have a very good pressure point.
 Well done!